 As the Dean of Student Engagement/Director of Assessment, Leah Adinolfi provides oversight to six units within ETSU’s Division of Student Life & Enrollment.
 These include the D.P.
 Culp Student Center Operations, Student Activities & Organizations, Leadership & Civic Engagement, Fraternity & Sorority Life, ID and Tech Services and Campus Dining Services.
 Dr. Adinolfi also helps facilitate strategic planning and assessment of programs across the Division.

-As Director of Student Activities and Organizations, Carter Warden is responsible for the management of the Student Activities and Organizations office staff and student workers, providing leadership and support of campus student activities and programs, assisting new and current student organizations and overseeing registration for new student organizations.
+As Director of Student Activities and Organizations, Carter Warden is responsible for the management of the Student Activities and Organizations office staff and student workers, providing leadership and support of campus student activities and programs, assisting new and current student organizations, and overseeing registration for new student organizations.
 He advises the Buctainment campus programming board and the Student Government Association leadership for the planning, marketing and production of major annual events and themed weeks.
-Carter also serves various branches of the Division of Student Life and Enrollment including event planning and management, creating printed and digital marketing materials and videos for web and social media use.
+Carter also serves various branches of the Division of Student Life and Enrollment including event planning and management, creating printed and digital marketing materials, and videos for web and social media use.

-Lexi assists the Director of Student Activities and Organizations with SGA Homecoming and Civility week student committees and other student activities sponsored by Student Activities and Organizations.
-Lexi provides supervision, management, accountability and motivation for the Buctainment event programming board, housed organizations, the Student Government Association event committees, and oversees the Buccaneer Involvement Guides (BIGs) program.
+The Coordinator of Student Activities and Organizations assists the Director of Student Activities and Organizations with SGA, Homecoming, student committees, and other student activities sponsored by Student Activities and Organizations.
+They provide supervision, management, accountability, and motivation for the Buctainment event programming board, housed organizations, and the Student Government Association event committees.

 Joy Fulkerson collaborates with other campus and community units to develop and implement service-learning, community service, and civic engagement activities in addition to advising Volunteer ETSU and coordinating the implementation of the Alternative Spring Break program.

-As the Director of the Multicultural Affairs, Laura Terry offers year-round programs that expose students, faculty and staff to other cultures and ethnic backgrounds.
+As the Director of the Multicultural Affairs, Laura Terry offers year-round programs that expose students, faculty, and staff to other cultures and ethnic backgrounds.
 She also coordinates orientation sessions to help acclimate students of color to campus life.
 She strives to serve as an advocate for students of color.
-In addition to these duties, Ms. Terry advises the Black Affairs Association and the Gospel Choir and she produces an annual report detailing multiculturalism on campus.
+In addition to these duties, Ms. Terry advises the Black Affairs Association and the Gospel Choir, and she produces an annual report detailing multiculturalism on campus.

-selection, and training of all hall staff.
+and training of hall staff.

-As the Student Activities and Organizations Media and Marketing Graduate Assistant, Niko is responsible for maintaining and updating the websites of Student Activities and Organizations, Multicultural Affairs, Buctainment, and SGA.
-He advertises student events via the D.P.
+As the Student Activities and Organizations Media and Marketing Graduate Assistant, Lydia is responsible for maintaining and updating the websites of Student Activities and Organizations, Multicultural Affairs, Buctainment, and SGA.
+Lydia advertises student events via the D.P.
 Culp Center televisions, calendars, digital marquees, manages the SAO social media pages, and initiates general marketing efforts for Student Activities and Organizations and multimedia for special events, such as flyers, posters, and T-shirt designs.

-As the graduate assistant for Student Activities and Organizations, Kaley is responsible for assisting student organizations with registration, updating membership, constitutions, and event planning.
+As the graduate assistant for Student Activities and Organizations, Madison is responsible for assisting student organizations with registration, updating membership, constitutions, and event planning.
 She oversees the use of the Buc-Hub and helps to coordinate Buctainment events.

 The Multicultural Programming Graduate Assistant assists the Director of Multicultural Programming and Outreach in providing direct services to students of color and to related multicultural student organizations and in creating both campus-wide diversity programs and activities, as well as assisting selected student organizations to plan educational and social programs.
 They also serve as a liaison between the office and two student organizations: Black Affairs Association and the Gospel Choir.